bluescarni/piranha/doc/sphinx/getting_started.rst

 * the `GNU GMP <http://www.gmplib.org>`__ multiprecision library (the `MPIR <http://mpir.org/>`__ fork should work as well),
 * the `GNU MPFR <http://www.mpfr.org>`__ multiprecision floating-point library.

-The optional Python bindings, Pyranha, need the `Python <http://www.python.org/>`__ programming language (both Python 2.x and 3.x are supported). `CMake <http://www.cmake.org/>`__ is the build system used by Piranha and must also be installed.
+The optional Python bindings, Pyranha, need the `Python <http://www.python.org/>`__ programming language (Python 2.6 and later versions, including Python 3.x, are supported). `CMake <http://www.cmake.org/>`__ is the build system used by Piranha and must also be installed.

 These dependencies should be installed on your system before attempting to compile Piranha.
 On GNU/Linux and BSD flavours, the best way to proceed is to install them via the distribution's package manager